et-nik/fastdl-mm/README.md

 ## Features

 - File caching to reduce the load on the web server.
 - Serve only precached files.
-If enabled, the plugin will not download files that are not in the precache list.
+If enabled, you can't download files that are not in the precache list.
 - Secure file downloading.
 The plugin does not allow downloading files from forbidden directories or files with forbidden extensions.

 ## Installation